Floorp-Projects/Floorp/tools/tryselect/docs/index.rst

 This run is created for static analysis, linting and other tasks.
 Attaching new jobs to the run is easy and doesn't require more actions from the developer.
+Click on the down-arrow to access the actions menu, select the relevant jobs and, click on ``Trigger X new jobs`` (located on the top of the job).

 .. image:: img/add-new-jobs.png